matteo-magni/tanzugym/docs/tkgm/registry.md

 The pop-up modal window allows you to set the name (we can name it `tkg`), the quota and whether or not it should be publicly accessible (no authentication required).
 More granular settings can be applied by editing the project after it has been created.

-If the organisation's security policies allow, it is simpler to set this project as public, because
+!!! warning
+    For TKG to successfully pull platform images, the `tkg` Harbor project **must be public**.

+    If concerned about security implications, please note that

-- images are publicly available anyways at `projects.registry.vmware.com/tkg`
+    - images are publicly available anyways at `projects.registry.vmware.com/tkg`;
-- public access means that unauthorised users (which includes the unauthenticated ones) are allowed to pull but not to push images
+    - public access means that **unauthorised users** (which includes the **unauthenticated** ones) are allowed to pull but not to push images, thus not allowed to inject malicious code.

-However, if stricter policies apply, a read-only user will need to be created during [next step](#configure-users).

 ## Configure users